How to Get Minpaku License in Japan

 Receive a special permit for designated zones.

-However, in June 2017, a new law was passed that allowed homeowners to operate vacation rentals by informing the appropriate government offices.
+However, in June 2017, the Japanese government passed a new law that allowed homeowners to operate vacation rentals by informing the appropriate government offices.

 To rent your house as a minpaku in Japan, you must register your property at a local public health center.
 In addition, you must also satisfy the conditions in the New Private Lodging Law.